-The Company has established a compensation committee of the Board (the "Compensation Committee") whose function is to assist the Board in carrying out its responsibilities relating to executive and director compensation, including reviewing and recommending director compensation, overseeing the Company's base compensation structure and equity-based compensation programs, recommending compensation of the Company's officers and employees, and evaluating the performance of officers generally and in light of annual goals and objectives.
-Upon the Company's adoption of a share option plan, the Compensation Committee will also be responsible for recommending the granting of options in such amounts and upon such terms as may be recommended by the Compensation Committee and approved by the Board from time to time.
+The Company has established a compensation committee of the Board (the "Compensation Committee") whose function is to assist the Board in carrying out its responsibilities relating to executive and director compensation, including reviewing and recommending director compensation, overseeing the Company's base compensation structure, recommending compensation of the Company's officers and employees, and evaluating the performance of officers generally and in light of annual goals and objectives.
+Director compensation is reviewed annually by the Compensation Committee and adjustments recommended if appropriate, followed by Board review.
+Upon the Company's adoption of a share option plan, the Compensation Committee will also be responsible for recommending the granting of options in such amounts and upon such terms as may be approved by the Board from time to time.

-The Board assumes responsibility for reviewing and monitoring the long-range compensation strategy for the senior management of the Company although the Compensation Committee guides it into this role.
-The Company's Compensation Committee receives independent competitive market information on compensation levels for executives.
+The Board assumes responsibility for reviewing and monitoring the long-range compensation strategy for the senior management of the Company although the Compensation Committee guides it in this role.
+The Compensation Committee reviews peer compensation market information on executive compensation levels as compiled by the Company's management.